El Rosario Butterfly Sanctuary: A Complete Visitor’s Guide

 So if you feel like more of a nature walk then head to Sierra Chincua but if you want to see the most butterflies head to El Rosario.
 And if you have enough time I recommend going to both as they are both equally incredible in different ways!

-👉 How to see Monarch Butterflies at Sierra Chincua
+How to see Monarch Butterflies at Sierra Chincua 🦋

-Now You Know All About The El Rosario Butterfly Sanctuary
+Now you know all about the El Rosario Butterfly Sanctuary

 Visiting a Monarch butterfly sanctuary in Mexico is an amazing experience.
-El Rosario Butterfly Sanctuary is definitely one of the best places to see monarch butterflies in Mexico.
+El Rosario Butterfly Sanctuary is one of the best places to see monarch butterflies in Mexico.

 I am sure visiting will be one of the highlights of your trip to Mexico.
 If you have been to the sanctuaries or are planning on going let me know in the comments below!